brendancsmith/splinterbot/README.md

     pip install -r requirements.txt
     ```

-1. Build the project executables using Pants.
+1. Build the bot executables using Pants.
 The `.pex` executables will be created in the `dist/` directory.

     ```{bash}
-    pants :
+    pants src/bots:
     ```

-Alternatively, running `./build_all` build with Pants and create simple executables in the `bin/` directory.
+Alternatively, running `./build_bots` build with Pants and create simple executables in the `bin/` directory.

 Other Information